Western Australia

 Environment

-At DSL, we are committed to sustainability and good environmental stewardship.
+At DSL, we’re committed to sustainability and good environmental stewardship.
 For example, we try whenever possible to reduce using potable water and have several projects in place to substitute up to 50% of potable water with seawater.
 And approximately 99% of the energy we use at DSL to grow and process salt comes from the sun and wind: we collect sea water, then concentrate the salt through evaporation before we harvest, wash and transport it to port.

 In 2018, we implemented a new biodiversity protection and natural resource management standard, with input from BirdLife Australia, IUCN, and Fauna & Flora International.
 The standard seeks to minimise our impact by balancing conservation needs with development priorities through 4 actions.
-Our first priority is to avoid having an impact, after which we seek to minimise, restore, and finally offset impacts.
+Our priority is to avoid having an impact, after which we seek to minimise, restore, and finally offset impacts.

 Salt downloads